The cyber gulag: How Russia tracks, censors and controls its citizens

 EYES ON — AND UNDER — THE STREETS

-In 2017-18, Moscow authorities rolled out a system of street cameras enabled by facial recognition technology.
+In 2017-18, Moscow authorities rolled out street cameras enabled by facial recognition technology.

-During the COVID-19 pandemic in 2020, authorities were able to trace and fine those leaving their homes in violation of lockdowns.
+During the COVID-19 pandemic, authorities were able to trace and fine those violating lockdowns.

-That same year, Russian media reported schools would get cameras, too.
-Vedomosti reported they will be linked to a facial recognition system dubbed “Orwell,” for the British writer of the dystopian novel “1984,” with his all-seeing character, “Big Brother.”
+Vedomosti reported in 2020 that schools would get cameras linked to a facial recognition system dubbed “Orwell,” for the British writer of the dystopian novel “1984,” with his all-seeing character, “Big Brother.”

-When protests over the imprisonment of opposition leader Alexei Navalny broke out in 2021, the system was used to track down and detain those attending demonstrations, sometimes weeks afterward.
-After Putin announced a partial mobilization for men to fight in Ukraine in September 2022, it apparently helped officials round up draft evaders.
+When protests over the imprisonment of opposition leader Alexei Navalny erupted in 2021, the system was used to find and detain those attending demonstrations, sometimes weeks later.
+After Putin announced a partial mobilization for Ukraine last year, it apparently helped officials round up draft evaders.

-A man who was stopped on the Moscow subway after failing to comply with a mobilization summons said police told him the facial recognition system alerted them to his presence, according to his wife, who spoke to AP on condition of anonymity because she feared retaliation.
+A man who was stopped on the Moscow subway after failing to comply with a mobilization summons said police told him the facial recognition system tracked him down, according to his wife, who spoke to AP on condition of anonymity because she feared retaliation.

 In 2022, “Russian authorities expanded their control over people’s biometric data, including by collecting such data from banks, and using facial recognition technology to surveil and persecute activists,” Human Rights Watch reported this year.